-- 17. The CNPD, in a plenary session, therefore considers that, at the end of the investigation of the present complaint, the controller has taken appropriate measures to grant the complainant's right of access request, in accordance with Article 15 GDPR. - 18.
-Thus, in the light of the foregoing, and the residual nature of the gravity of the alleged facts and the degree of impact on fundamental rights and freedoms, it does not appear necessary to continue to deal with that complaint. - 19.
+- 17. Thus, in the light of the foregoing, and the residual nature of the gravity of the alleged facts and the degree of impact on fundamental rights and freedoms, it does not appear necessary to continue to deal with that complaint.
+Moreover, the CNPD is of the view that the issue has been resolved in a satisfactory manner. - 18.
 The CNPD then consulted the supervisory authority of Brandenburg (Germany), pursuant to Article 60(1), whether it agreed to close the case.
-The Supervisory Authority of Brandenburg (Germany) has responded affirmatively, so that the CNPD has therefore concluded that no further action was necessary and that the cross-border complaint could be closed.
+The Supervisory Authority of Brandenburg (Germany) has responded that the complainant has indicated that the case is now closed for him.
+The CNPD has therefore concluded that no further action was necessary and that the cross-border complaint could be closed.